Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

 The mechanism behind the percolation transition can be explained as follows.
-As $\lambda$ approaches $\lambda_P$ from below, the system promotes more zero states because several neighborhood sums increase from $m\leq t_3$ to $m>t_3$, inducing decay instead of growth (Section~\ref{sec:critical}).
-As a consequence, clusters of quiescent states grow continuously with $\lambda$ until they merge with each other at $\lambda=\lambda_P$.
-In this respect, the dominance of zero states in the grid and the power law behavior of cluster sizes indicates that $\lambda_P$ marks the point of a deterministic percolation transition.
-We moreover note that the cluster size distribution exponent $\tau \simeq 1.81$ found in $\lambda_P$ is lower than exponents in classical 2D ordinary percolation models ($\tau>2$), hence the universality class of this transition remains unclear.
-However, we also note that extremely similar exponents have been observed in interesting scenarios, such as the no-enclave percolation model~\cite{Sheinman2015} and the percolation of sites not visited by a 2D random walk~\cite{Federbush2021}.
+As $\lambda$ approaches $\lP$ from below, the system promotes more zero states because several neighborhood sums increase from $m\leq t_3$ to $m>t_3$, inducing decay instead of growth.
+As a consequence, clusters of quiescent states grow continuously with $\lambda$ until they merge with each other at $\lambda=\lP$.
+In this respect, the dominance of zero states in the grid and the power law behavior of cluster sizes indicate that $\lP$ marks the point of a deterministic percolation transition.
+We moreover note that the cluster size distribution exponent $\tau \simeq 1.81$ found at $\lP$ is lower than exponents in classical 2D ordinary percolation models ($\tau>2$), hence the universality class of this transition remains unclear.
+However, we also note that extremely similar exponents have been observed in interesting scenarios, such as the no-enclave percolation model~\cite{Sheinman2015} and 2D random walk~\cite{Federbush2021}.
+This exponent was previously interpreted as characterizing holes within the cluster backbone on the dual lattice~\cite{Hu2016}.
+In our model, we believe the observed clusters correspond to such backbone clusters, as the decay process---governed by the Moore neighborhood---naturally eliminates vacuum-enclosed active regions.
+Specifically, in the thermodynamic limit, any site surrounded entirely by 0-states is forced to decay, effectively producing a ``no-enclave'' behavior.

+We propose that such unconventional exponents have not been observed in classical percolation models because the no-enclaving mechanism introduces a form of radial anisotropy that traditional site or bond percolation models cannot capture.
+The Moore neighborhood provides a minimal and illustrative realization of this radial anisotropy: the central site is influenced by its eight surrounding neighbors, yet it does not exert influence back in a strictly symmetric manner.
+This inherent asymmetry introduces an inward directional bias that is absent in conventional percolation frameworks.
+Our model thus serves as a paradigmatic example demonstrating how unconventional Fisher exponents with $\tau < 2$ can naturally emerge in physical systems through the incorporation of radial anisotropy.